wyywyy23/task_clustering_batch_simulator/ANNOTATED_BIBLIOGRAPHY.md

 #### General approach:

-  - Decide a group of next levels to run in the DAG based on estimate wait time divided by runtime if run as a single job
+  - Decide a group of next levels in the DAG to run as a single job,  based on estimated wait time divided by runtime
   - Submit a corresponding pilot job
-  - When the pilot job starts, start running the tasks and repeat the above to submit the next pilot job
+  - When the pilot job starts, start running the tasks and repeat the above once to submit the next pilot job
- - So while a pilot job runs, another one travels through the queue
+     - <b>So while a pilot job runs, another one travels through the queue</b>
  - If a running job expires with tasks sill running / not done, then "put them back in the DAG" and cancel all pilot jobs
  - Repeat until everything is executed

-The main heuristic is in the first step: how to decide how many levels to aggregate in a job.
+The "meat" is in the first step: how to decide how many levels to aggregate in a job.
 Their answer is a greedy algorithm that looks the the configuration with the lowest waittime/runtime ratio, but stops at the first local minimum it finds (trying 1 level, 2 levels, etc...)

+One question: they never say how many hosts their ask for for a pilot job.
+I believe they ask for the full parallelism.
+Of course it would be easy to consider all kings of options there as well.
+An easy extension of their work?

 #### More details